nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 10-Oct-2022

+Seems like using `this.setState((prevStat) => {})` will alter the developer's approach to updating State under certain circumstances.
+For example, if a collection of items is already a property of State, and another property changes based on that collection, then updating the second property will not be possible in a single setState call.

+Some resources to review:

+- Using prevState with React, basic and complex on [medium.com](https://medium.com/geekculture/using-prevstate-with-react-basic-and-complex-f7f8ab4ce1b6) (low quality article imho).
+- Very helpful frequency asked question secton about State: What does setstate do on [Reactjs.org](https://reactjs.org/docs/faq-state.html#what-does-setstate-do)
+- A long but pretty thorough discussion about setState a/syncronous in React, [on Meta's react github issues list](https://github.com/facebook/react/issues/11527#issuecomment-360199710)

+Turns out the work around is to just call `this.setState({ item: {value based on otherStateItem ,}})` and it will work.
+My gut sense tells me that there are probably better ways to manage state than this, but I don't have concrete evidence to support it.

 ## Sunday 9-Oct-2022

 Reviewed some of Ryan's code for the LingoBingo project.
 He's working on a play again button, so I reviewed the code, pulled in his changes and ran them, and sent him some feedback.
 That functionality will definitely be needed but it's not fully baked yet.